 Wilson Chin is an award-winning set designer based in New York City from Redwood City, CA.

 In New York, Wilson has designed at Ars Nova, Atlantic Theater Company, Avery Fisher Hall, Manhattan Theatre Club, Naked Angels, Playwrights Realm, Primary Stages, The Public Theater, Roundabout Theatre Company, and Second Stage.
-Regional credits include designs at the Alliance Theatre, Arena Stage, Berkeley Repertory Theatre, Denver Center Theatre, Geffen Playhouse, Goodspeed Musicals, Guthrie Theatre, Hartford Stage, Huntington Theatre Company, La Jolla Playhouse, Long Wharf Theatre, The Old Globe, Signature Theatre, Steppenwolf, Williamstown Theatre Festival, and Yale Repertory Theatre.
+Regional credits include designs at the Alliance Theatre, Arena Stage, Berkeley Repertory Theatre, Denver Center Theatre, Geffen Playhouse, Goodspeed Musicals, Guthrie Theatre, Hartford Stage, Huntington Theatre Company, La Jolla Playhouse, Long Wharf Theatre, The Old Globe, Seattle Repertory Theatre, Signature Theatre, Steppenwolf, Williamstown Theatre Festival, and Yale Repertory Theatre.

-His many collaborations with writers and composers include premiere productions by Robert Aguirre-Sacasa, Nick Blaemire, Sam Carner and Derek Gregor, Julia Cho, Joe DiPietro, Ricardo Pérez González, Samuel D. Hunter, Elizabeth Irwin, Rolin Jones, Hansol Jung, Meghan Kennedy, Jason Kim, Mike Lew, Kenneth Lin, Andrew Lippa, Martyna Majok, Terrence McNally, Conor McPherson, Carly Mensch, Geoffrey Nauffts, Antoinette Nwandu, Dan O'Brien, Sharyn Rothstein, Mat Smart, Victoria Stewart, Jeff Talbott, Lucy Teitler, Lauren Yee and Martín Zimmerman.
+His collaborations with writers and composers include premiere productions by Robert Aguirre-Sacasa, Nick Blaemire, Sam Carner and Derek Gregor, Julia Cho, Joe DiPietro, Ricardo Pérez González, Samuel D. Hunter, Elizabeth Irwin, Rolin Jones, Hansol Jung, Meghan Kennedy, Jason Kim, Mike Lew, Kenneth Lin, Andrew Lippa, Martyna Majok, Terrence McNally, Conor McPherson, Carly Mensch, Geoffrey Nauffts, Antoinette Nwandu, Dan O'Brien, Sharyn Rothstein, Mat Smart, Victoria Stewart, Jeff Talbott, Lucy Teitler, Ken Urban, Lauren Yee and Martín Zimmerman.